-LONDON — With flu season peaking throughout nearly the entire country, right now may be as good a time as ever to get your local vitamin store.
+LONDON — Looking for an extra layer of protection for flu season?
 A new major global study finds vitamin D helps shield against respiratory infections such as colds and influenza, especially in those who are deficient in it.

-The study, which published its results in the British Medical Journal, analyzed data from clinical trials which included nearly 11,000 participants from 14 different countries ages 0 to 95.
-Researchers noted that the information did return some conflicting results, showing that Vitamin D both helped respiratory infections and had no effect.
+The study, published in the British Medical Journal, analyzes data from clinical trials which included nearly 11,000 participants from 14 different countries ages 0 to 95.
+Researchers say that the information did return some conflicting results, showing that vitamin D both helped respiratory infections and had no effect.